-Now I am in that same stage of life and I can confidently say that our two oldest could run the house if they needed to, and our youngest is fast on her way.
+Now that I am in the same stage of life, I can confidently say that our two older kids could run the house if they needed to, and our youngest is fast on her way.

 And my mental health has never been better.
 Trust me on this one; it’s a game-changer.

-There’s a reason takeout is so popular with moms.
-Because by the time we’ve put in a full day with kids, housework, and everything else that happens in a day, dinner is often the farthest thing from our minds.
+By the time we’ve put in a full day with kids, housework, perhaps homeschooling, and everything else that happens in a day, dinner is often the farthest thing from our minds.
 And probably how ‘breakfast for dinner’ got its start.
 Cereal, anyone?

-But takeout was not an option in our budget, so I had to come up with something that would help keep things in order.
-Not only did having a menu help eliminate the stress of not knowing what I needed to make or prepare ahead of time, but it helped me save money at the store.
-Win/win!
+Takeout is the next best thing but it was rarely an option in our budget, so I had to come up with something that would help eliminate the stress of not knowing what to make for dinner.
+(Using a menu also helped me save money at the store.
+Win/win!)

-One thing I noticed when looking over my list of triggers was that I wasn’t making time for myself.
-And that was a big problem.
-Because how was I to work on becoming a more patient, loving mother when I didn’t even know who that mother was anymore?
+Eventually, I started losing sight of who exactly I was.
+And this was a big problem.
+Because how was I to work on being a more loving, patient mom when I didn’t even know who that woman was anymore?

 After some serious soul-searching, I learned how to get back to myself, which has done SO much for me and my family.
-(You can read Rediscovering Yourself After Motherhood to learn valuable but practical tips to help you make time for you.)
+I found that taking time for myself wasn’t selfish, as I once thought, but a necessary ingredient in positive parenting.